Oracle Database Software is a relational database management system (RDBMS) developed by Oracle Corporation.

 Oracle Database Versions List

-Please note that no version 1 of Oracle Database existed, as co-founder Larry Ellison “knew no one would want to buy version 1“.
+Please note that version 1 of Oracle Database did not exist, as co-founder Larry Ellison “knew no one would want to buy version 1.”

 - Oracle v2: Released in 1979, Oracle v2 was the first commercially available SQL-based RDBMS implementing some basic SQL queries and simple joins.